kumahq/kuma-gui/DEVELOPER.md

 The GUI is structured in standard Vue app format, with some unique differences.

-* public - Contains our Vue app's index file and all static assets
+- public - Contains our Vue app's index file and all static assets
-* dist - This is where our build files output to
+- dist - This is where our build files output to
-* tests
+- tests
-* src
+- src
-  * assets - fonts, images, and all of our SCSS files
+  - assets - fonts, images, and all of our SCSS files
-  * components - All of our Vue components and skeletons
+  - components - All of our Vue components and skeletons
-    * Global - globally-used components (e.g. header, footer, etc)
-    * Metrics - These are components for displaying metrics.
-These are primarily used on the Global Overview
-    * Sidebar - The sidebar is comprised of multiple components.
-They are all located here
-    * Skeletons - These views are comprised of multiple components and help keep things DRY when creating new views
-    * Utils - Have a small component that serves a generic purpose?
+    - Utils - Have a small component that serves a generic purpose?
 This is the ideal place for it
-  * mixins
+  - mixins
-  * pdk - Kong Manager Plugin Development Kit.
-A handful of components and tools for helping create dashboards quickly
-  * schemas
-  * services - This is where our REST client and Kuma endpoints reside
+  - services - This is where our REST client and Kuma endpoints reside
-  * store - Where all of our VueX modules and store are located
+  - store - Where all of our VueX modules and store are located
-  * views - This is where the majority of our app resides.
+  - views - This is where the majority of our app resides.
 All route views are located here

 ## Getting started

 ### Setting up Kuma

+_If you want to use only mocked data then you can skip following paragrpah.
+But if you want your gui to work on real data from your running Kuma then you can go to [Creating mock data](#creating-mock-data) and follow the steps to disable mock data._

 First and foremost, this app depends on [Kuma](https://github.com/kumahq/kuma/) being installed locally and running.
 The app will actively look for the API Kuma exposes and it will not run without it.
 Once the app finds the API endpoint